highlights of operations

 Using the latest technology, Chevron continues to make major discoveries in the United States while maintaining strong production in mature fields.

-Our company’s major operations in the United States are in California, the Gulf of Mexico, Colorado, Louisiana, New Mexico, Ohio, Oklahoma, Pennsylvania, Texas, West Virginia and Wyoming.
+Our company’s major operations in the United States are primarily in the midcontinent region, the Gulf of Mexico, California and the Appalachian Basin.

-Chevron is the largest producer of crude oil and natural gas on the Gulf of Mexico shelf.
-Daily net production during 2015 averaged 45,000 barrels of crude oil, 218 million cubic feet of natural gas and 6,000 barrels of natural gas liquids (NGLs).
+Chevron operates crude oil and natural gas fields in the midcontinental United States – primarily in Colorado, New Mexico and Texas.
+In 2016, the company’s net daily production in these areas averaged 123,000 barrels of crude oil, 576 million cubic feet of natural gas and 40,000 barrels of natural gas liquids (NGLs).

 Chevron is one of the leading leaseholders in the deepwater Gulf of Mexico, with a long history of technical achievement and operational safety.

-Average net daily production in 2015 was 119,000 barrels of crude oil, 97 million cubic feet of natural gas and 10,000 barrels of NGLs, primarily from the Blind Faith, Caesar/Tonga, Jack, St. Malo, Tahiti and Tubular Bells fields and the Perdido Regional Development.
+Average net daily production in 2016 was 128,000 barrels of crude oil, 87 million cubic feet of natural gas and 10,000 barrels of NGLs, primarily from the Caesar/Tonga, Jack, St. Malo, Mad Dog, Tahiti and Tubular Bells fields and the Perdido Regional Development.

 Also in Walker Ridge is the 60 percent-owned and operated Big Foot project.
 The facility is designed with a capacity of 75,000 barrels of crude oil and 25 million cubic feet of natural gas per day.
-Work to install the platform was suspended in the second quarter of 2015 when nine of 16 mooring tendons lost buoyancy.
-The remaining tendons were recovered, and the platform was moved to a safe harbor location.
+Fabrication of the replacement mooring tendons began in mid-2016, and we expect to resume installation of the tension-leg platform in late 2017.
 First oil is expected in the second half of 2018.

-In 2015, net daily production at the 58 percent-owned and operated Tahiti Field averaged 31,000 barrels of crude oil, 12 million cubic feet of natural gas and 2,000 barrels of NGLs.
-The next development phase, the Tahiti Vertical Expansion Project, began front-end design and development work in 2015, and a final investment decision is expected in mid-2016.
+In 2016, net daily production at the 58 percent-owned and operated Tahiti Field averaged 31,000 barrels of crude oil, 13 million cubic feet of natural gas and 2,000 barrels of NGLs.
+In mid-2016, the final investment decision was made on the Tahiti Vertical Expansion Project.
+Four new wells have been drilled, and work toward completion is underway, with first oil expected in 2018.

-- Stampede is a joint development of the Knotty Head and Pony fields, in Green Canyon.
+Stampede is a joint development of the Knotty Head and Pony fields, in Green Canyon.
 Chevron holds a 25 percent nonoperated working interest.
 The fields are in a water depth of 3,500 feet (1,067 m), with a reservoir depth of 30,000 feet (9,144 m).
 The development is designed for a capacity of 80,000 barrels of crude oil and 40 million cubic feet of natural gas per day.
-Development drilling began in the fourth quarter of 2015, with first oil expected in 2018.
+Fabrication and development drilling continued in 2016, with first oil expected in 2018.

 Chevron also holds a nonoperated working interest of approximately 23 percent in four producing zones at the Elk Hills Field.

 The company is a significant leaseholder in the Marcellus Shale and the Utica Shale, primarily located in southwestern Pennsylvania, eastern Ohio and the West Virginia panhandle.
-In 2015, the company’s net daily production in these areas averaged 334 million cubic feet of natural gas.
+In 2016, the company’s net daily production in these areas averaged 290 million cubic feet of natural gas, 5,000 barrels of NGLs and 3,000 barrels of condensate.

-Chevron has 600,000 net acres (2,425 sq km) in the Marcellus Shale.
-During 2015, 56 development wells were drilled.
-The company had two drilling rigs in operation at year-end.
+Chevron has approximately 472,000 net acres (1,910 sq km) in the Marcellus Shale.
+During 2016, seven company-operated wells were drilled.
 Development is proceeding at a measured pace, focused on improving execution capability, well performance and cost effectiveness.

-In the Utica Shale, Chevron has approximately 320,000 net acres (1,295 sq km).
-Two exploratory wells were drilled in 2015 to acquire data necessary for potential future development.
+In the Utica Shale, Chevron has approximately 309,000 net acres (1,251 sq km).
+In 2016, we drilled one exploratory well and focused on acquiring data necessary for potential future development.

 Our subsidiary Chevron Pipe Line Company transports crude oil, refined petroleum products, liquefied petroleum gas, natural gas, natural gas liquids and chemicals within the United States.
 Chevron also operates pipelines for its 50 percent-owned CPChem affiliate.